Hebron Overview

 2. It was inhabited by the Canaanites before Abraham and the Israelites arrived.

 3. Hebron is the beginning place and roots of the nation of Israel.
-The promises and covenants God made with Abraham and his descendants happened here.
+God's promises and covenants with Abraham and his descendants happened in Hebron or nearby.
 These promises would also have wide-reaching implications and include all the nations of the earth.

 -